HuaizhengZhang/AI-System-School/README.md

 - Kubeflow: Kubeflow is a machine learning (ML) toolkit that is dedicated to making deployments of ML workflows on Kubernetes simple, portable, and scalable. [[GitHub]](https://github.com/kubeflow/pipelines)

 ## Data Prcocessing
+- Modin: Speed up your Pandas workflows by changing a single line of code [[GitHub]](https://github.com/modin-project/modin)
 - Weld: Weld is a runtime for improving the performance of data-intensive applications. [[Project Website]](https://www.weld.rs/)
 - Halide: A Language and Compiler for Optimizing Parallelism, Locality, and Recomputation in Image Processing Pipelines [[Project Website]](http://halide-lang.org/)
   - Jonathan Ragan-Kelley, Connelly Barnes, Andrew Adams, Sylvain Paris, Frédo Durand, Saman Amarasinghe. (*PLDI 2013*)